Qjiasheng/INF-3DP/readme.md

 ## Quaternion field and collision response

 > This project gives a simple nozzle model.
 Users can prepare your nozzle model (in physical scale).
+>
+> :notebook: Current release on collision optimization supports single shell application.
+Similar collision optimization on infills will be further added.

 + Differentiable collision response with TVSDF.
 TVSDF gradients as push directions.
 + Comparision before and after optimization to be collision-free.